Super Bowl XIII: Broadcasting

 The game was televised in the United States by NBC, with Curt Gowdy handling play-by-play and sharing the booth with color commentators John Brodie and Merlin Olsen.
 Dick Enberg served as the pregame host for the broadcast.
 Also taking part in NBC's coverage were Bryant Gumbel, Mike Adamle (who also covered the Vince Lombardi Trophy presentation ceremony), Donna De Varona, and recently retired former Minnesota Vikings quarterback Fran Tarkenton.
 For this game and Super Bowl XV, NBC used a custom, synthesizer-heavy theme in place of their regular music.

 This was Gowdy's seventh and final Super Bowl telecast, and his last major event for NBC before moving to CBS later in 1979.
 Enberg had essentially succeeded Gowdy as NBC's lead NFL play-by-play announcer in the 1978 regular season, and network producers didn't decide until nearly the last minute which man would get the Super Bowl call.
+As of 2023, Brodie is the last living television announcer, either play-by-play or color, from any of the first 18 Super Bowls.

 The national radio broadcast of Super Bowl XIII was carried by the CBS Radio Network, with Jack Buck and Hank Stram calling the action and Pat Summerall hosting.
 Locally, Verne Lundquist and Brad Sham called the game for the Cowboys on KRLD-AM in Dallas, while Jack Fleming and Myron Cope called it for the Steelers on WTAE-AM in Pittsburgh.
-A technical glitch led to Fleming and Cope's commentary going out over NBC's television broadcast in place of the network's own audio during the coin toss ceremony.Brothers and Sisters premiered on NBC after the game, representing the Super Bowl lead-out program.
+A technical glitch led to Fleming and Cope's commentary going out over NBC's television broadcast in place of the network's own audio during the coin toss ceremony.

+In a sign of the game's growing cultural importance, NBC was the first network to make strategic use of the Super Bowl lead-out program, heavily promoting the series premiere of Brothers and Sisters.

 The game was later featured on NFL's Greatest Games as Battle of Champions.

-John Madden's death on December 28, 2021, left Brodie as the only living television announcer, either play-by-play or color, from any of the first 18 Super Bowls.
-Brodie and Joe Theismann (Super Bowl XIX) are the only announcers from the first 21 Super Bowls still living as of January 1, 2022.
+This was the last Super Bowl to air on CBC Television in Canada before Global Television Network took over the rights later that year.